convox/rack/README.md

 Your network is isolated, your platform is single-tenant, and your application data never leaves your AWS account.

-### Simple
+### Simple and Reliable

 Apps run as Docker containers on ECS with HTTP access through ELBs.
 This architecture is modern, simple and provably reliable and scalable.

+Container Logs are extracted from Docker with its native APIs and log drivers.
+Docker daemon options are minimally changed to avoid observed log rotation problems.

 Logs are stored in CloudWatch Logs for archival and search, and Kinesis for streaming.
 This is simple and cost effective for any volume of logs.

+Complex and experimental things like overlay networking, persistent container volumes, and distributed file systems are simply not supported at the moment.

+All throughout the stack we aim to leverage managed services and mature systems to accomplish tasks at hand.
+AWS offers the vast majority of infrastructure services and Docker the vast majority of runtime functionality.

 ### Easy to Maintain

 Platform updates are automatically applied with the `convox rack update` command.
+U

 Updates are executed with CloudFormation, so you can be confident that they will be safely executed.

 Some updates are simple Rack API changes that will roll out in seconds.